LTRData/curl/tests/FILEFORMAT.md

 ### `<proxy [nonewline="yes"]>`

-The protocol dump curl should transmit to a HTTP proxy (when the http-proxy server is used), if 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.
+The protocol dump curl should transmit to a HTTP proxy (when the http-proxy server is used), if `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.